LBHB/NEMS/README.md

 # Installation instructions
-## Recommended: Intall from source.
+## Recommended: Install from source.
 NEMS is still under rapid development, so this is the best way to ensure you're using the most up-to-date version.

 1. Download source code